 Tickets are non-refundable.
 You will receive your ticket by email within 48 hours of your purchase.
 Online ticket sales will end at 9am on the day of each concert.
+There is a minimum age of 6 years old.
 If you have any questions or do not receive your ticket, please email firstname.lastname@example.org.

 In Progressions, the Chamber Chorus explores transitions in time, space, emotion and even element.
 We reaffirm our commitment to unaccompanied singing by performing a cappella works from beloved composers as well as newer pieces sure to garner a place in the unaccompanied pantheon.
 Our audiences know us for stretching ourselves artistically, and we fulfill that mission with new music from Kerensa Briggs, Yakov Gubanov, and Dobrinka Tabakova, all of whom will fly here for the premieres.
 We also revisit our past commissions with fresh eyes.